 Sales tax is a consumption tax imposed by Uncle Sam on the sale of goods and services.
 In other words, it’s a fee the government requires you to pay in order to sell your delicious food.

-Sales tax is paid by your customers to you, so that you can in turn pay this amount to the government every month or quarter.
-Unlike federal tax, sales tax is a sort of “pass through” from your customers to the government.
+Sales tax is paid by your customers to you so that you can, in turn, pay this amount to the government every month or quarter.
+Unlike a federal tax, sales tax is a sort of “pass-through” from your customers to the government.